 Junglepussy

-With a name like Junglepussy you should expect explicit lyrics from this Brooklyn born rapper who has Caribbean roots.
+With a name like Junglepussy, you should expect explicit lyrics from this Brooklyn-born rapper who has Caribbean roots.
 Bling bling doesn’t hold back.
-Junglepussy writes songs which are aligned to feminism and black pride.
+Junglepussy writes songs that are aligned to feminism and black pride.

 Angel Haze-Werkin Girls